Carrefour MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states it returns closed credit card bills for CREDIT-type accounts, listing specific fields.
-It clearly distinguishes from sibling tools like openfinance_list_transactions and openfinance_get_credit_card_bill.
+The description clearly states it returns closed credit card bills for CREDIT-type accounts, distinguishing it from sibling tools like openfinance_get_credit_card_bill (single bill) and openfinance_list_transactions (itemized purchases).
+It specifies it provides bill-level summaries, not transactions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.